OYCP Academic Vision

 Credit Recovery – The curriculum is based upon 8 high school credits with passing grades and completion of the full 22 weeks.
 An additional 2 credits may be earned through extra credit work for a maximum of 10 high school credits. (credits offered may be lowered depending on current credits achieved upon arrival to OYCP).

 OYCP is not a “graduate early” program.
 We will not advance you ahead of your cohort.

 GED – The General Educational Development (GED) certificate may be earned if all class work is completed and you meet all the tests passing requirements on the GED Battery.
 This option is generally based upon age, number of credits and ability/likelihood of returning to a community high school.

-Diploma – To be eligible for an Oregon Challenge High School Diploma you must enter the program with 14 credits or more in the correct core subject areas.
-The total credit requirements for an Oregon Challenge High School Diploma are 24 credits from specific core subject areas.
-If you choose to return to your origin school to receive a diploma, one will not be given by the Oregon Challenge High School.
+Diploma – To be eligible for an OYCP diploma you must enter the program with 14 credits or more in the correct core subject areas.
+The total credit requirements for an OYCP diploma are 24 credits from specific core subject areas (See requirements below).

 Oregon Diploma Graduation Requirements

 Mathematics – 3

 Social Science – 3

 OYCP Grading Standards